 Environmental concerns like climate change, deforestation, water scarcity, decreasing biodiversity and soil erosion are global problems.
 As declared by the United Nations, it is our global responsibility “to promote harmony with nature and the Earth to achieve a just balance among the economic, social and environmental needs of present and future generations of humanity.”

 It’s no easy task.
-According latest update on the UN Millennium Development Goals:
+According to the latest update on the UN Millennium Development Goals:

 - Global carbon dioxide emissions (CO2) have risen to more than 30 billion metric tons per year, a 35 percent increase since the 1990s.